fhiso/basic-concepts/basic-concepts.md

 Applications *must not* treat non-ASCII characters (other than C1 control characters) as ANSEL, the character set properly used in [GEDCOM], as [ANSEL]'s non-ASCII characters do not correspond to `RestrictedChar`s.

+*Conformant* applications *must* be able to store and process *strings* containing arbitrary *characters* other than those matching the `RestrictedChar`.
+In particular, applications *must* be able to handle *characters* which correspond to unassigned Unicode *code points* as they may be assigned in future versions of [ISO 10646].
+Applications *must* also be able to handle *characters* outside Unicode's Basic Multilingual Plane &mdash; that is, *characters* with a *code point* of U+10000 or higher.

+{.note} This means applications *must not* represent *strings* internally in the UCS-2 encoding which does not accommodate *characters* outside the Basic Multilingual Plane.
+The UTF-16 encoding defined in §2.6 of [ISO 10646] provides a 16-bit encoding that is backwards compatible with UCS-2 but allows arbitrary *characters* to be represented through the use of Unicode surrogate pairs.

 **Whitespace** is defined as a sequence of one or more space *characters*, carriage returns, line feeds, or tabs.
 It matches the